michele-paparella/Thunder/README.md

 This module provides useful data about your physical device, e.g. screen resolution, OS version, free space or available RAM - check the class [*DeviceManager*](thunder/src/main/java/com/thunder/device/DeviceManager.java) for other details.

 ### IAP (In-App Purchases)
-If you need to include [*In-App Purchases*](http://developer.android.com/google/play/billing/billing_overview.html) into your app, this module is what you need!
-A single entry point to manage both *In-app items* & *Subscriptions* in a glance!
+If you need to include [In-App Purchases](http://developer.android.com/google/play/billing/billing_overview.html) into your app, this module is what you need!
+A single entry point to manage both *In-app items* & *Subscriptions* in a glance has been implemented: [*IAPActivity*](thunder/src/main/java/com/thunder/iap/IAPActivity.java) - you just have to extend this class in your project.

 ### Network
 A module that helps a lot for network related operations (for example checking internet connection or getting your current IPv4/IPv6 address) - the entry point is the class [*NetworkManager*](thunder/src/main/java/com/thunder/network/NetworkManager.java).
 It supports the following network commands: